explosion/spaCy/website/docs/api/architectures.md

 [Tagger](/api/architectures#tagger) can define a listener as its `tok2vec` argument that connects to the shared `tok2vec` component in the pipeline.

-In order for a component to work with the listener, the batch of `Doc`s passed to the listener must be the same as the batch of `Doc`s passed to the `Tok2Vec`.
-This means that any manipulation that would change the list of `Doc`s or the tokenization of individual `Doc`s, such as producing context vectors or removing candidates that can't get a prediction, must happen inside the model, after the `Tok2Vec` component is used.
+Listeners work by caching the `Tok2Vec` output for a given batch of `Doc`s.
+This means that in order for a component to work with the listener, the batch of `Doc`s passed to the listener must be the same as the batch of `Doc`s passed to the `Tok2Vec`.
+As a result, any manipulation of the `Doc`s which would affect `Tok2Vec` output, such as to create special contexts or remove `Doc`s for which no prediction can be made, must happen inside the model, **after** the call to the `Tok2Vec` component.

 | Name        | Description                                                                                                                                                                                                                                                                                                                          |
 | ----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |